saghiralfasly/SynthBRSet/README.md

 ## Code Setup

-The generated dataset will be in Yolo annotation formate.
+The generated dataset will be in Yolo annotation format.
 It involves the rotation annotation of each bike.
-The code creates COCO annotation as well.Overall, the dataset includes the **images** and **annotations** directories as in [SynthBPSet](https://github.com/saghiralfasly/SynthBRSet/tree/main/DATASET/SynthBPSet).
-It is expected to have the generated synthetic dataset in the following dirctory structure:
+The code creates COCO annotation as well.
+Overall, the dataset includes the **images** and **annotations** directories as in [SynthBPSet](https://github.com/saghiralfasly/SynthBRSet/tree/main/DATASET/SynthBPSet).
+It is expected to have the generated synthetic dataset in the following directory structure:

 ```
 SynthBRSet